tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 		- people with money will start hoarding

 - Bitcoin can be considered deflationary:
-	- buy and hold Bitcoins as the price per coin might increase over time
+	- Buy and hold Bitcoins as the price per coin might increase over time
-	- limiting its use as a MoE
+	- Limiting its use as a MoE

 +++
 ## Who controls deflation and inflation?

 - Traditional fiat systems:
 	- Deflation:
-		- only happen in times of economic crisis and recession
+		- Only happen in times of economic crisis and recession
-		- managed by introducing inflation
+		- Managed by introducing inflation
 	- Inflation:
-		- fiat systems are government backed
+		- Fiat systems are government backed
-		- control the amount of inflation to help alleviate government debt and finance budget deficits
+		- Control the amount of inflation to help alleviate government debt and finance budget deficits
-			- could result in hyperinflation
+			- Could result in hyperinflation

 - Cryptocurrency Systems:
 	- Algorithmic and transparent monetary inflation/deflation